Temporal-Difference estimation of dynamic discrete choice models: Theoretical Properties of TD estimators

-where $V=\left(G^{\intercal}\Omega^{-1}G\right)^{-1}$, with $\Omega:=\mathbb{E}\left[\zeta(a,x;\theta^{*},h,g)\zeta(a,x;\theta^{*},h,g)^{\intercal}\right]$. \end{thm}
+where $V=\left(G^{\intercal}\Omega^{-1}G\right)^{-1}$, with $\Omega:=\mathbb{E}\left[\zeta(\tilde{{\bf a}},\tilde{{\bf x}};\theta^{*},h,g)\zeta(\tilde{{\bf a}},\tilde{{\bf x}};\theta^{*},h,g)^{\intercal}\right]$. \end{thm}

-The proof of the above theorem follows by verifying the regularity conditions of Chernozkhov et al. (2018, Theorem 16).
+The proof of the above theorem follows by verifying the regularity conditions of \citet[Theorem 9]{CEINR2018}.
 Since these are more or less straightforward to verify given our previous results, we omit the details.
+For inference on $\hat{\theta}$, the covariance matrix $V$ can be estimated as $\hat{V}=\left(\hat{G}^{\intercal}\hat{\Omega}^{-1}\hat{G}\right)^{-1},$ where